lockss/lockss-rtd-manual/docs/installing/running.rst

 :guilabel:`IP address(es) of DNS resolvers, separated by ';'`

-Enter a semicolon-separated list of DNS server IP addresses that are *not* loopback addresses.
-A suggested value will be offered to you in square brackets, consisting of non-loopback IP addresses collected from your machine's DNS configuration; you can simply hit :kbd:`Enter` to accept the suggested value [#fn-yes2]_.
+Enter a semicolon-separated list of DNS server IP addresses **that are not loopback addresses**.
+A suggested value will be offered to you in square brackets, consisting of non-loopback IP addresses collected from your host system's DNS configuration; you can simply hit :kbd:`Enter` to accept the suggested value [#fn-yes2]_.

 .. index:: install-lockss; error condition